eelbaz/dgx-spark-headless-sunshine/README.md

-# DGX SPARK Headless Sunshine Setup
+# DGX SPARK Remote Virtual Desktop with Headless Sunshine Setup

 ![DGX SPARK](https://assets.ngc.nvidia.com/products/api-catalog/spark/dgx-spark-hero.jpg)

+Dont have a display and want to use your DGX SPARK In its native Desktop Environment?
-Automated setup for headless remote desktop streaming on NVIDIA DGX SPARK systems using [Sunshine](https://github.com/LizardByte/Sunshine).
+This repo provides an Automated setup for headless remote desktop streaming on NVIDIA DGX SPARK systems using [Sunshine](https://github.com/LizardByte/Sunshine) and a moonshine client.

 ## Overview

-This repository provides a complete, automated solution for configuring NVIDIA DGX SPARK workstations for headless remote desktop access via Sunshine streaming.
+This repository provides a complete, automated solution for configuring NVIDIA DGX SPARK workstations for headless native remote desktop access via Sunshine streaming.
 It's designed for systems running Ubuntu 24.04 ARM64 with NVIDIA Blackwell (GB10) GPUs.

 ### What This Does